 - in combination with an offshore corporation and/or insurance products, you can achieve legal deferral of taxation on your personal income or the performance of your international business;

-- it will provide you access to 70% of international investments that are not directly open to investors in your country, such as hedge funds, mutual funds, foreign equities and bonds;
+- it will provide you access to the 70% of international investments that are not directly open to retail, onshore investors, such as hedge funds, mutual funds, foreign equities and bonds;

 - it will allow you to shop around the world for curious and advantageous financial products and services, and pay a fair and competitive price for these services.

-Why should you pay a fortune to have your assets managed by a bank in New York, Chicago, Miami or Los Angeles where the lowest paid investment consultant earns from 250,000 USD a year?
-With offshore trusts, you can pay a much more modest amount to a foreign trust company that will become part of your business and will not try to make any profit at your expense.
+Why should you pay a fortune to have your assets managed by a bank in New York, Chicago, London or Sydney where the lowest paid investment consultant earns from 250,000 USD a year?
+With offshore trusts, you can pay a much more modest amount to a foreign trust company that will become part of your business and will not try to make any unfair profit at your expense.

 Some managers work for a percentage of the profit they make you.
 This allows you to make your trust as efficient as possible being no different from the above mentioned example of production located in different countries.